A Documentary Analysis · Drawn from public FDDs

 Run the numbers.

 Adjust the inputs below to model any service-business franchise.
 The calculator compares total ten-year cash outflow against operating the same business independently with modern off-the-shelf tools.
-Defaults are set to industry averages for a dumpster or container service business.
+Defaults are set to industry averages for a typical service-business franchise.

 Inputs